| Operator | Operation | Description |

 Condition Result: False

-!= Not Equal This comparison operator is the opposite of the equal operator above.
-It compares the left-side value with the right-side value.
-If they are not equal, then it results in True.
-If the comparison is equal, then it results in False.
+This comparison operator checks if the left-side value is less than (determined by the data type) the right-side value.
+If the left-side is less, then it results in True.
+If the left-side is not less than the right side, then it results in False.

 Example: